oracle/terraform-kubernetes-installer/README.md

 #### Other
 name                                | default                 | description
 ------------------------------------|-------------------------|------------
-label_prefix                        | ""                      | Unique identifier to prefix to BMCS resources
+label_prefix                        | ""                      | Unique identifier to prefix to OCI resources

 ### Examples